 In general, Holy Names University accepts transfer courses from regionally accredited institutions or international institutions recognized by the Ministry of Education in the appropriate country, provided that these courses are intended to meet degree requirements at the sending institution, are not remedial, and are passed with grades of C- or higher.
 California community college courses are typically transferred according to California State University guidelines.
-Credit for P.E. activity courses is limited to 6 semester units.
-The maximum number of units that may be transferred to Holy Names University is 90 semester units, of which no more than 70 semester units may come from community college.
-As of Spring 2015, the maximum number of Physical Education units that may be transferred to Holy Names University is 2 semester units.
+Credit for P.E. activity courses is limited to 2.0 semester units.
+The maximum number of units that may be transferred to Holy Names University is 90 semester units, of which no more than 70 semester units may be lower division.

-In cases where a student presents transfer work from domestic institutions lacking regional accreditation or international institutions lacking recognition by the appropriate Ministry of Education, the University requires the student to present convincing documentation about the quality, comparability, and applicability of the course(s) in question.
+In cases where a student requests to be awarded transfer credit for coursework from domestic institutions lacking regional accreditation or international institutions lacking recognition by the appropriate Ministry of Education, the University requires the student to present convincing documentation about the quality, comparability, and applicability of the course(s) in question.
 This documentation may include such items as course syllabi, credentials of the faculty member, and a portfolio of work completed for the course.
-In the case of online or correspondence courses, the student must present evidence that the student who completes and receives credit for the course is the same one who registered and that the integrity of course examinations is protected.
+In the case of online or correspondence courses, the student must present evidence that the student who completed and received credit for the course is the same one who registered and that the integrity of course examinations is protected.
 In evaluating the quality and comparability of a course applicable to a Holy Names degree, student outcomes for the course, evidence of comparable rigor, and the nature of the course experiences will be considered.
 The faculty in each major area decide which transfer courses may be used to satisfy requirements in the major.